Few activities in New York City offer a blend of history, architecture, and stunning views quite like walking across the Brooklyn Bridge.

 The worst were the selfie vendors, where you pay a fee while a spinning stick took photos and video.
 Know what you should expect to pay before you enter an agreement with these guys.

-These selfie vendors are all over the city and 9 times out of 10 playing Alicia Keys ‘New York.’
+These selfie vendors are all over the city and 9 times out of 10 playing Alicia Keys ‘Empire State of Mind.’
 It was a good song, now these guys have ruined it.
 It’s played by vendors, pedicab riders, basically anyone near a tourist zone.
 Sorry Alicia.

 The vendors block the bridge walkway and mayhems ensures.
 They’re gone for the moment, but they will be back.